KansasCityWomeninTechnology/cocktails-worksheets/docs/css/05-text-icons/README.md

 3. The `h1` text and the `p` text on the about section look good, but the `h2` text looks small.
 Set the font size of the `h2` text only in the hero title to "1.5em".

 ## Drink Menu

+As you write your CSS, you'll see two different ways to target elements.
+It's helpful to understand the logic behind them: Combined Selectors (e.g., h3.beverage) target a specific element only if it has a specific class label.
+Descendant Selectors (e.g., .drinks h2) target an element based on its location, styling an element sitting inside a specific container.

 1. Increase the size of the `h2` elements in the drinks menu to 3em.